Stefanos Athanasiadis: PAOK

 On 4 July 2015, during a friendly game in the training period, he suffered an overwhelming intra-articular fracture of the first toe of the right foot, that caused him (according to the officials' reports) an absence of approximately 4 to 6 weeks.
-On 12 September 2015, he returned to the starting XI in the third day of the Greek Super League in an away 3-0 win against Veria, by scoring the first goal.
-Athanassiadis, with this goal against Veria, made it four consecutive seasons he had scored in his first game of the Greek super league.
+On 12 September 2015, he returned to the starting XI in the third day of the Super League Greece in an away 3-0 win against Veria, by scoring the first goal.
+Athanassiadis, with this goal against Veria, made it four consecutive seasons he had scored in his first game of the Super League.
 On 23 September 2015, he scored the winning goal with a penalty kick in a home derby against rivals AEK Athens.
-On 30 November 2015, a brace from Athanasiadis helped PAOK win 3-1 Kalloni at Mytilini, with Giannis Mystakidis also scoring in the last minute of the game.
+On 30 November 2015, a brace from Athanasiadis helped PAOK win 3-1 AEL Kalloni at Mytilini, with Giannis Mystakidis also scoring in the last minute of the game.
 The home team had temporarily equalized with a penalty kick by captain Yiorghos Manousos.
 On 20 December 2015, with a penalty kick he scored the goal to give PAOK a hard-fought 1-0 home win against brave Platanias, who had created many chances to equalize.

-On 17 January 2015, Athanasiadis' goal against Veria in the Greek Super League was the 100th official for the Greek striker in less than eight years after his first in April 2008.
+On 17 January 2015, Athanasiadis' goal against Veria in the Super League was the 100th official for the Greek striker in less than eight years after his first in April 2008.
 On 13 February 2016, according to medical staff Athanasiadis suffered a hamstring strain injury during Greek Cup match against Panionios and will remain out of action for 15–18 days.
-According to Superleague Greece statistics, Stefanos Athanasiadis was shown 49 yellow cards between 2012 and 2016, an incredible number considering that he played mainly as striker.
+According to Super League Greece statistics, Athanasiadis was shown 49 yellow cards between 2012 and 2016, an incredible number considering that he played mainly as striker.
 On 26 May 2016 he scored a brace in a 2-0 home win against Panionios in the play-offs exceeding 100 goals in PAOK colours in all competitions.
 On 3 August 2016 he scored against Ajax in the Uefa Champions League 3rd qualifying round.
 However, his team lost 2-1 and got knocked out of the competition.
 On 29 September 2016, Athanasiadis netted both goals as PAOK recovered from a nightmare start in the Europa League group stage against FC Slovan Liberec when Russian Nikolay Komlichenko scored the opening goal for Slovan in 41 seconds.
 He finished the 2016-17 season without being able to score for the club in the Super league.
 The last time a first-choice striker went a full season for the club without scoring was 1978 with Georgios Kostikos.
-He started the 2017-18 season as a late substitute in a 3-1 home win game against Östersunds FK at Toumba Stadium in the first leg of the Europa League play-offs.
+He started the 2017–18 season as a late substitute in a 3-1 home win game against Östersunds FK at Toumba Stadium in the first leg of the Europa League play-offs.